 Resigning at home can feel like stepping off a solid pavement onto a moving walkway.
 Exciting, but only if you know where it’s going.

-Ask for the employer’s legal name, trade licence details, and the address where we’ll actually work.
+Ask for the employer’s legal name, trade licence details, and the address where you’ll actually work.
 If the role is in a group company, confirm which entity signs the contract and sponsors the visa.
 This matters for everything from payroll to end-of-service benefits.

 For a government-backed overview of how employment works in Dubai, including key steps and expectations, refer to Dubai’s employment guide for foreigners.